microsoft/fluentui/rfcs/react-components/styles-handbook.md

 ### Apply classes directly to elements

-Do not use nested selectors to target an element or slot if you can apply classes on directly on it.
+Do not use nested selectors to target an element or slot if you can apply classes directly on it.

 ```jsx
 import { makeStyles, mergeClasses, shorthands } from '@griffel/react';